awsdocs/aws-lambda-developer-guide/doc_source/java-package-eclipse.md

 This section shows how to package your Java code into a deployment package using Eclipse IDE and Maven plugin for Eclipse\.

 **Note**
 The AWS SDK Eclipse Toolkit provides an Eclipse plugin for you to both create a deployment package and also upload it to create a Lambda function\.
 If you can use Eclipse IDE as your development environment, this plugin enables you to author Java code, create and upload a deployment package, and create your Lambda function\.
 For more information, see the [AWS Toolkit for Eclipse Getting Started Guide](https://docs.aws.amazon.com/AWSToolkitEclipse/latest/GettingStartedGuide/)\.
-For an example of using the toolkit for authoring Lambda functions, see [Using AWS Lambda with the AWS toolkit for Eclipse](https://docs.aws.amazon.com/AWSToolkitEclipse/latest/GettingStartedGuide/lambda.html)\.
+For an example of using the toolkit for authoring Lambda functions, see [Using Lambda with the AWS toolkit for Eclipse](https://docs.aws.amazon.com/AWSToolkitEclipse/latest/GettingStartedGuide/lambda.html)\.

 **Topics**
 + [Prerequisites](#java-package-eclipse-prereqs)